Skip to main content

 Can a foreigner open a bank account in Germany?

 Yes.
-Any foreigner legally present in Germany can open a bank account.
-EU citizens have full access to all banks.
+EU citizens have full access to all banks once they complete their Anmeldung.
 Non-EU citizens with a valid residence permit can open accounts at most banks.
-Neobanks like N26 and bunq accept applications with just a passport.
+If you just arrived and don't have papers yet, N26 and bunq accept a passport alone.

 Can I open a German bank account without Anmeldung?